-Our vets are happy to carry out pre-purchase examinations (often referred to as ‘vettings’) on behalf of our own clients and on behalf of non-registered clients, either at the seller's yard or at Rossdales Equine Hospital, if suitable facilities are not available.
-A pre-purchase examination consists of a standard five stage clinical examination performed by a vet to determine whether a horse or pony has any lameness or medical problems that may deem it unsuitable for the prospective purchaser's intended use of the horse.
+Our vets are happy to carry out pre-purchase examinations (PPEs, often referred to as ‘vettings’) on behalf of our own clients and on behalf of non-registered clients, either at the seller's yard or at Rossdales Equine Hospital, if suitable facilities are not available.

-In some circumstances a two stage examination may be suitable, for example for a young, unbacked horse or for a broodmare.
-This consists of only the first two stages outlined below and so the vet will form an opinion based on a restricted set of findings.
-Prior to the examination the prospective purchaser will need to sign a “Limited Prior to Purchase Examination Form”, which confirms that you understand and accept that a limited examination may not reveal certain conditions which may have been discovered during the course of a full five stage examination (for example about the horse’s ability to exercise, being lame when ridden, difficulty breathing at faster paces and how the heart responds to exercise) and can have implications on insurance cover.*
+The PPE is based on a recognised examination carried out in five stages (although all stages may not be completed if the horse fails the examination at one of the early stages).
+Sometimes a two stage examination (‘limited examination’) may be requested - for example for a young, unbacked horse or for a broodmare.
+This consists of only the first two stages outlined below and the vet will form an opinion based on a restricted set of findings.
+Prior to the examination the prospective purchaser will need to sign a 'Limited Prior to Purchase Examination Form', which confirms that you understand and accept that a limited examination may not reveal certain conditions which may have been discovered during the course of a full five stage examination (for example about the horse’s ability to exercise, being lame when ridden, difficulty breathing at faster paces and how the heart responds to exercise) and can have implications on insurance cover.*

 A full Five Stage examination comprises: